Toytiny/CMFlow/src/GETTING_STARTED.md

 ## 1. Installation

+> Note: our code has been tested on Ubuntu 16.04/18.04 with Python 3.7, CUDA 11.1/11.0, PyTorch 1.7.
+It may work for other setups, but has not been tested.

 Before you run our code, please follow the steps below to build up your environment.

 a.
 Clone the repository to local